36 Things to do in Vienna (+ map) – Best places to visit

 Vienna Augarten

-In contrast to traditional and elegant Vienna is Donau City, an ultra-modern development adjacent to Donaupark and the Danube Tower.
+In contrast to traditional and elegant Vienna is Donau City – an ultra-modern development adjacent to Donaupark and the Danube Tower.
+A stroll through the district is a nice change from the historical monuments, where you can enjoy a showcase of interesting architecture.

 Danube Island is a man-made island on the Danube River that is a great place to relax.
 When you want to take a break from the sights, come here.
 Maybe just a bike ride or a picnic in the grass.